awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 1. \(Optional\) In the **Tags** area, apply one or more tag key\-value pairs to the parameter\.

    Tags are optional metadata that you assign to a resource\.
-Tags enable you to categorize a resource in different ways, such as by purpose, owner, or environment\.
+Tags allow you to categorize a resource in different ways, such as by purpose, owner, or environment\.
 For example, you might want to tag a Systems Manager parameter to identify the type of resource to which it applies, the environment, or the type of configuration data referenced by the parameter\.
 In this case, you could specify the following key\-value pairs:
    + `Key=Resource,Value=S3bucket`
    + `Key=OS,Value=Windows`
    + `Key=ParameterType,Value=LicenseKey`